-But if this is the case, the loveable doodle dogs are just too happy-go-lucky, positive, carefree, smart, and energetic to notice.
+But if this is the case, the loveable dogs are just too happy-go-lucky, positive, carefree, smart, and energetic to notice.
 And, so are the Goldendoodles’ people.

-Goldendoodle owners are donning T-shirts that express their happy “Doodle Dog Mom” or “Proud Parent of a Dood” affinity.
-They are joining Facebook Doodle dog communities, creating Instagram profiles, and participating in Doodle meet-ups and romps.
+Dog parents are donning T-shirts that express their happy “Doodle Dog Mom” or “Proud Parent of a Goldendoodle” status.
+They are joining Facebook communities, creating Instagram profiles, and participating in Doodle meet-ups and romps.

 After receiving over 100 responses, it was clear that these dogs are undeniably loveable.
-And, just like every doodle is unique, so were the number of unique answers!
+And, just like every pupper is unique, so were the answers!

-The word cloud below is a visual summary of how Goldendoodle owners described their loveable doodle dogs in one word.
+The word cloud below is a visual summary of how Goldendoodle owners described their loveable dogs in one word.
 The words in larger type were the most often repeated.
 Smart, loving, joy/joyful, goofy, and loyal were some of the most frequently used words to describe Goldendoodles.

 |Pure Utter Love

-There’s rarely a time when Happy-Go-Doodle Chloe and I have been out and about together that she doesn’t bring a smile to a stranger’s face—simply by being her happy, slightly goofy self.
+There’s rarely a time when my Goldendoodle and I have been out and about together that she doesn’t bring a smile to a stranger’s face—simply by being her happy, slightly goofy self.